 The University defines equipment as articles of non-expendable tangible personal property having a useful life of more than one year, and an acquisition cost of $5,000 or more per unit.
 Sometimes an agency will have a higher or lower dollar value than UCSB.
 In this case, UCSB's dollar value takes precedent.

 Tax, shipping, and any transit costs should be factored into the cost of the equipment.
 If the quote is from an out-of-state or foreign supplier California Use Tax should be factored into the cost as well.
 One exception: Sales tax is not paid on government owned equipment.
 If the guidelines of a proposal state that any equipment purchased will vest in the government, do not add in sales tax.

 Fabrications are generally treated like equipment and excluded from indirect costs under MTDC calculation.
 However, if an item is fabricated and title title is not retained by the UCSB, all costs of its fabrication are subject to indirect costs.
 Fabrication costs may include associated labor.
 Please consult with UCSB Equipment Management to confirm that all anticipated fabrication costs are correctly categorized as equipment.

 All travel funded directly or indirectly by the Federal Government must comply with the Fly America Act.

-Participant Support costs are direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with meetings, conferences, symposia, or training projects.
-Participants cannot be UCSB employees whose employment is related to the research or project.
-Costs of facilities rental, administrative support, supplies, and conference meals are generally not considered participant support.
+Per the Uniform Guidance, participant support costs means direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with conferences, or training projects.

 A stipend is defined as a fixed sum of money paid to a participant.
 Stipends are not paid in compensation of work performed.

-Other Direct Costs include Materials and Supplies, Publication Costs, Consultant Costs, Computer Services, Subawards, and Other.
-Items that fall under the category of "other" include rental charges, facility charges, etc.
+Other Direct Costs include Materials and Supplies, Publication Costs, Consultant Costs and Contracts for Services, UCSB Campus Recharges, and Other.

 Material and supply costs are defined as items that cost less than $5,000.
 They must be reasonable and directly allocable to the supported activity, and should be listed on the budget wtih information detailing quanitiy, unit price, and a description of the item.
 Office supplies, postage, copy charges and local phone calls are examples of costs not normally allowed as direct costs.
-To be included, such costs must be significantly above what is normally covered by Facilities and Administration (F&A) Costs, and must be specifically justified in the proposal and appropriate to the project.
+To be included, such costs must be significantly above what is normally covered by Indirect Costs (IDC) or Facilities and Administration (F&A) Costs, and must be specifically justified in the proposal and appropriate to the project.

 Hazardous waste disposal costs are not allowable as a direct cost.

 Consultant Costs generally may only be paid to individuals not employed by UC campuses or labs.
 The consultant should provide special knowledge that is needed for the project.
-Include the same information provided for UCSB project personnel (name, title, etc) and be specific about daily rate and amount of days they will be paid.
+Include the same information provided for UCSB project personnel (name, title, etc) and be specific about daily rate and amount of days for which they will be paid.